A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Static Algorithms and Implementations

 \section{Static Algorithms and Implementations}

 In addition to our batch-dynamic closest pair algorithm, we implement several parallel algorithms for the static closest pair problem, which we describe in this section.
 We evaluate all of them against each other, and compare them to our parallel batch-dynamic algorithm in Section~\ref{sec:experiment}.
-As far as we know, this paper presents the first experimental study of parallel algorithms for static closest pairs.
+As far as we know, this paper presents the first experimental study of parallel algorithms for the static closest pair problem.